mossy2100/ecmascript/base4and32literals.md

 The proposal offered here is a slight modification of Crockford's, excluding "T" rather than "U", to avoid confusion between the "0t" prefix and the digit characters.

 The excluded letters can easily be remembered thusly: "Programming should be fun, not TOIL".

-*Digits and equivalent decimal values*
+*Triacontakaidecimal digit characters and equivalent decimal values*

 | Digit | Value |   | Digit | Value |
 |---|----|---|---|----|